openMSX User's Manual

 openMSX has GFX9000 emulation.
 As there isn't that much software for it available, it is not as complete, functional and optimized as the video emulation of the classical MSX chips.
 Despite of all this, most existing GFX9000 software runs pretty well, so we found it worth sharing with you anyway.

 The real GFX9000 has an external video connector to which you can connect a second monitor.
-Because of limits of the SDL library we used to create openMSX, we cannot have more than one window for openMSX, so we cannot emulate a second monitor.
-To see the GFX9000 in action, you need to switch the videosource setting, which equals to a so-called SCART-switch in the real world: set videosource GFX9000.
-This setting is only available when there are actually multiple videosources available.
+We never took the trouble to emulate a second monitor, however, so to see the GFX9000 in action, you need to switch the videosource setting, which mimics a so-called SCART-switch in the real world: set videosource GFX9000.
+This setting is only available when there are actually multiple video sources available.
+In the GUI you can find it under Main menu bar → Settings → Video → Video source to display.

-To get your normal MSX screen back, you should type set videosource MSX.
-If you want to toggle with a hot key between them, it might be useful to bind a key for it.
+To get your normal MSX screen back, set the setting back to MSX.
+If you want to toggle between them with a hotkey, it might be useful to bind a key for it.
 E.g.: bind F6 cycle videosource.

 cycle is a Tcl command that cycles through the options of the setting in the parameter.